vasole/pymca/doc/source/index.rst

 V.A.
 Sole, E. Papillon, M. Cotte, Ph.
 Walter, J. Susini, A multiplatform code for the analysis of energy-dispersive X-ray fluorescence spectra, Spectrochim.
 Acta Part B 62 (2007) 63-68.

 Due to the copyright transfer to the publisher, the online availability of the article will depend on your subscription to ScienceDirect.
-The article doi is 10.1016/j.sab.2006.12.002.
+The article `doi is 10.1016/j.sab.2006.12.002 <https://www.doi.org/10.1016/j.sab.2006.12.002>`_.
 The abstract should be available in any case.

 The current version features: